Skip to main content

 currently exist on the system.

-disk-entry JSON Object
+The disk-entry Object

 NameTypeDescription